timescale/python-vector/README.md

 Next, create the client.

-This takes three arguments: - A connection string - The name of the collection - Number of dimensions
+This takes three arguments:

+- A connection string

+- The name of the collection

+- Number of dimensions

+  In this tutorial, we will use the async client.
+But we have a sync client as well (with an almost identical interface)

 ``` python
 vec  = client.Async(connection_string, "my_data", 2)